 - All averages exclude prices for private tours (as they are much more expensive than regular tours and would therefore distort the average significantly).

-About the tables: In each column, you’ll find the average price for the kind of tour and the organizer.
+About the tables: In each column you’ll find the average price for the type of tour and operator.
 Between brackets you’ll find the number of tours used to calculate the average.

 |TOUR||AVERAGES DISCOVER |

 |Canyoning/Caving||$174 (2)||$210 (4)||$192|

 |Horseback Riding||$171 (11)||$106 (2)||$139|

 |Via Ferrata||$285 (1)||$168 (2)||$227|